keefers1030/portfolio-site/README.md

 # Keith March Mistler
 ## Web Development Portfolio

-This is my first website coded from scratch using what I learned from my web development bootcamp at Framingham State University.
+This is my first website coded using HTML, CSS, and JavaScript using what I learned from my web development bootcamp at Framingham State University.
 Take a look and learn more about me.

 ## My Skills:
 * HTML